DC Power Flow

 After obtaining the solution for DC power flow, JuliaGrid offers a post-processing analysis function to compute active powers associated with buses, branches, and generators:

-Additionally, there are specialized functions dedicated to calculating specific types of active powers related to particular buses, branches, or generators:
+Additionally, specialized functions are available for calculating specific types of powers for individual buses, branches, or generators.

 Bus Type Modification